Patrice Désilets: Departure from Ubisoft

 Désilets left Ubisoft in June 2010, which was confirmed by the company on June 13, 2010, looking for more creative independence.
 After one year away from the gaming industry, Patrice Désilets officially returned by joining THQ as Creative Director at their new Montreal based studio in June 2011.
 For two years at THQ Montreal, Désilets was working on a new project titled 1666 Amsterdam, leading a team of close to fifty people.

 THQ declared bankruptcy under Chapter 11 in the United States in December 2012; in January 2013, THQ Montreal was sold off to Ubisoft in an auction.
-Désilets was subsequently let go by Ubisoft on May 7, 2013, when the two parties could not agree on the contract terms.
+Ubisoft's first course of action after buying THQ Nordic was to immediately fire Patrice and keep the 1666 Amsterdam IP.
 When asked about it, Désilets said, "Contrary to any statements made earlier today, this morning I was terminated by Ubisoft.
 I was notified of this termination in person, handed a termination notice and was unceremoniously escorted out of the building by two guards without being able to say goodbye to my team or collect my personal belongings.
 This was not my decision.
 Ubisoft's actions are baseless and without merit.
 I intend to fight Ubisoft vigorously for my rights, for my team and for my game."

-Following this, Désilets and Ubisoft came to an agreement in April 2016 in which Désilets won back all creative rights to 1666 Amsterdam.
+Following this, Désilets and Ubisoft came to an agreement in April 2016 in which Désilets won back all creative rights to 1666: Amsterdam.

 Panache Digital Games

 On December 14, 2014, Désilets and his team launched a new game development studio in Montreal called Panache Digital Games.
 They released their first project, Ancestors: The Humankind Odyssey in 2019.
+Their next title, 1666: Amsterdam, was announced at Summer Game Fest 2026 with a free prologue released that day.
+The game is currently in early access as of August 25, 2026.